UpdatesIran Launched Missiles on 2 U.S. bases in Iraq

 Missile attacks by Iran on bases in Iraq

-After confirming the incident, White House decided not to come up with a formal address to the nation Tuesday night.
+After confirming the incident, the White House decided not to give a formal address to the nation on Tuesday night.

 Following the news, the U.S. futures drop on Tuesday night.
-Futures of Dow Jones Industrial Average plunged, and oil prices surged, however, the U.S. stock continued trading higher Wednesday morning with fall observed in oil prices.
+Futures of the Dow Jones Industrial Average plunged, and oil prices surged.
+However, the U.S. stock continued trading higher Wednesday morning, with a fall observed in oil prices.

-President Donald Trump responded to Tuesday night’s missiles attack on Twitter, writing “All is well!”
+President Donald Trump responded to Tuesday night’s missile attack on Twitter, writing, “All is well!”

-Officials gathered at White House Tuesday night; including Vice President Mike Pence, Secretary of Defense Mark Esper, Army Gen, and Mark Milly.
+On Tuesday night, officials gathered at the White House, including Vice President Mike Pence, Secretary of Defense Mark Esper, Army Gen, and Mark Milly.

-President Trump had a visit of the bases that came under attack on Tuesday night.
+President Trump visited the bases that came under attack on Tuesday night.

 After attacking the U.S. bases in Iraq, Iran’s Foreign Minister Mohammad Javad Zarif tweeted that “we do not seek escalation or war, but will defend ourselves against any aggression.”

-“Iran took and concluded proportionate measures in self-defense under Article 52 of U.N. charter targeting base from which cowardly armed attack against our citizens and senior citizens were launched,” Zarif tweeted.
+“Iran took and concluded proportionate measures in self-defence under Article 52 of U.N. charter targeting base from which cowardly armed attack against our citizens and senior citizens were launched,” Zarif tweeted.

-Mike Pence, the Vice President of the United States, briefed House Speaker Nancy Pelosi Tuesday evening on the phone, said the speaker’s spokesperson Drew Hammill.
+Mike Pence, the Vice President of the United States, briefed House Speaker Nancy Pelosi on the phone Tuesday, said the speaker’s spokesperson, Drew Hammill.

 Pelosi wrote on his Twitter account that she was also “closely monitoring the situation.”

-Joe Biden, the former U.S. Vice President, remarked he would keep off commenting on Tuesday’s attack until he got more information, but added: “Jill and I are remembering our troops and Americans overseas in our prayers.
+Joe Biden, the former U.S. Vice President, remarked he would refrain from commenting on Tuesday’s attack until he received more information but added, “Jill and I are remembering our troops and Americans overseas in our prayers.
 And we hope you’ll keep them in yours, too.”

 Jonathan Hoffman, Assistant to the Secretary of Defense for Public Affairs, released the below-mentioned statement after the attacks took place on U.S. bases in Iraq.